aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-cad-techniques/creating-single-pdf-with-different-layouts/_index.md

 ### Q2: Is there a free trial available?

-A2: Yes, you can explore a free trial [here](https://releases.aspose.com/).
+A2: Yes, you can explore a free trial [Aspose free trial page](https://releases.aspose.com/).

 ### Q3: How can I get support for Aspose.CAD for .NET?